open-resources/stats_bank/content/public/003.Probability/Topic Outcome/22-31-defining-probability-q31/22-31-defining-probability-q31.md

 myst:
   substitutions:
     params_vars_title: True or false
-    params_vars_question1: If a die is tossed many times and the last three tosses are all five, then the chance that the next toss will be five is somewhat less than 50%.
+    params_vars_question1: Drawing a face card and drawing an ace from a full deck of playing cards are mutually exclusive events.
-    params_vars_question1_ans: False.
-These are independent trials.
+    params_vars_question1_ans: True.
+A card cannot be both a face card and an ace.
     params_part1_ans1_value: 'True'
-    params_part1_ans1_feedback: False.
-These are independent trials.
+    params_part1_ans1_feedback: Correct!
     params_part1_ans2_value: 'False'
-    params_part1_ans2_feedback: Correct!
+    params_part1_ans2_feedback: True.
+A card cannot be both a face card and an ace.
 ---
 # {{ params_vars_title }}